 After Mt.
 St. Michel I meet the victorious archangel again in Dijon pitchforking the loser out of heaven and into the abyss of darkness.

 Hey, I do have another pose – must remember it.
 Liberation Square fronting the Palace of the Dukes of Burgundy in Dijon is spacious and a favourite meeting place.

 City Hall part of the complex Ducal palace where important matters are dealt with – example, getting hitched!

 Getting married in Dijon is serious business – first you must pass identification procedures.
 Perhaps giving the couple one last chance to change their minds?

-Let joy reign supreme for now – the two walking away couldn’t care less.
+Let joy reign supreme for now – notice the two walking away couldn’t care less.

 Dijon is a hub for cultural events celebrating a glorious tradition in arts and of course its illustrious viniculture.
-Ducal banners from different ‘houses’ reminds one of the pomp and glamour associated with the wealthy proprietors of world-famed wines.
+Ducal banners from different ‘houses’ are a reminder of the pomp and glamour associated with the wealthy proprietors of world-famed vineyards and superb wines.